BoundlessView/seldon-deployment-ai-ocr/readme.md

 #### Deployment

-**How are we going to run those microservices on Kuberenes?** A possible answer is by creating typical [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for each docker image.
-This is fine but how detector servie is going to connect to recognizer?
-Each microservice is prepared to evaluate the input data on the loaded ML model and sends result, while in our inference graph the output of detector to be forwarded to the recognizer.
-A Orchestration is required here to fecilictate this communication.
+**How are we going to run those microservices on Kubernetes?** A possible answer is creating a typical [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for each docker image.
+This is fine, but how will the detector service connect to the recogniser?
+Each microservice is prepared to evaluate the input data on the loaded ML model and return the result, while in our inference graph, the output of the detector needs to be forwarded to the recogniser.
+So, an Orchestration is required here to facilitate this communication.
 Seldon Core provides this out of the box through [Seldon Deployment CRD](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/overview.html#seldondeployment-crd) (Custom Resource Definition).

-The key components are:
+As described in the original [documentation](https://docs.seldon.io/projects/seldon-core/en/latest/graph/inference-graph.html), the key components of Seldon Deployment CRD:

 - A list of `Predictors`, each with a specification for the number of replicas.